 • To contribute to the education of International Relations in Turkey through the development of educational activities, scholarships, and grant programs.

-Anyone who works as a researcher, academic, professional bureaucrat, and media member in the discipline of International Relations and related fields can become a member of the International Relations Council of Turkey.
-By law, only Turkish citizens can become full members with voting rights.
+The IRCT currently has over 400 active members from 78 universities in Turkey, ten supporting staff, and several interns.
+Anyone who works as a researcher, academic, bureaucrat, or media member in the discipline of international relations and related fields can become a member of the IRTC.
+By law, only Turkish citizens or foreigners with residency permits in Turkey can become full members with voting rights.
 Those with other nationalities can join with honorary member status.